-Serve on a Selection Panel
+Serve on a Review Panel

 Finding Future Fellows & Grantees

 Would you like to contribute to women’s advancement in education and the workplace?
-One way you can do that is by serving on one of AAUW’s selection panels, which are responsible for helping to choose the next recipients of our Fellowships and Grants programs.
+One way you can do that is by serving on one of AAUW’s review panels, which are responsible for helping to choose the next recipients of our Fellowships and Grants programs.

 WHEN: Panelists’ terms are two years and begin January 1 of each year.